Principe Amedeo-class ironclad: General characteristics and machinery

 The two ships differed slightly in size.
 Principe Amedeo was 79.73 m long between perpendiculars, while Palestro was 78.82 m long.
-Principe Amedeo had a beam of 17.4 m and a draft of 7.9 m; Palestros beam measured 17.3 m, and she had a draft of 8 m.
+Principe Amedeo had a beam of 17.4 m and a draft of 7.9 m; Palestro's beam measured 17.3 m, and she had a draft of 8 m.
 Both ships displaced 5761 LT normally, but Principe Amedeo displaced 6020 LT at full load and Palestro reached 3218 LT.
 The ships had an inverted bow with a naval ram below the waterline.
 Their superstructure was minimal, consisting primarily of a small conning tower forward.
 They had a crew of 548 officers and men.

 The ships' propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers.
 The boilers were trunked into a single funnel.
 The lead ship's engine produced a top speed of 12.2 kn at 6117 ihp, while Palestro made 12.85 kn at the same horsepower.
-They could steam for 1780 nmi at a speed of 10 kn.
-The ships were barque-rigged to supplement the steam engine; Principe Amedeo and her sister were the last rigged ironclad to be built by Italy.
+Both ships had a capacity for 580 t of coal for the boilers, allowing them to steam for 1780 nmi at a cruising speed of 10 kn.

+The ships were barque-rigged to supplement the steam engine; two masts were fitted with square sails and the third was gaff rigged.
+Principe Amedeo and her sister were the last rigged ironclad to be built by Italy.
 The ships' sail area were 36738 sqft for Principe Amedeo and 37361 sqft for Palestro.

 Armament and armor

 Palestro and Principe Amedeo were both armed with a main battery of six 10 in guns, though they were mounted differently in each ship.
-Principe Amedeo carried hers in a single armored casemate located amidships, while Palestros guns were mounted in three armored casemates.
+Principe Amedeo carried hers in a single armored casemate located amidships, while Palestro's guns were mounted in three armored casemates.
 The first was located forward, toward the bow, the second and third were placed close to the stern on each side of the ship.
 Both ships also carried an 11 in gun that was mounted forward as a bow chaser.
 Later in her career, Principe Amedeo received a secondary battery of six 2.9 in guns and six machine guns, along with two torpedo tubes.

 The two ships were protected by iron belt armor that was 8.7 in thick and extended for the entire length of the hull.
 The casemates were protected with 5.5 in of iron plating, and the small conning tower had 2.4 in thick iron plates.